AnkitaMissing/Quick-Plasma/README.md

 From this, user or new people can come to our website and register and login.
 We provide about us page and article about how giving blood saves so many lives.

+For Women, We included period tracker so that women can stay aware during blood donation time.

 We will then show the blood stocks.

 Then we will create a Chatbot(blood-buddy) to help donor/receiver who has some queries.

+We will use GPS tracking system for blood delivery.

 then we will build MySQL database to store registered information and updates them one after other.